canonical/tf-lite-examples-snap/ubuntu-core-image/README.md

 ![local monitor](../media/loca-monitor-frame.jpg)

-The URL that is displayed by the `wpe-webkit-mir-kiosk` is set to be the `tf-ubuntu-frame-example` endpoint by default, in the [gadget.yaml](additions-to-gadget.yaml).
+The URL that is served by the `wpe-webkit-mir-kiosk` is set to the `tf-ubuntu-frame-example`'s web server by default, in the [gadget.yaml](additions-to-gadget.yaml).
 This URL can be changed by setting snap options via a script on Landscape.
 An example script to do this can be found [here](https://github.com/canonical/landscape-scripts/blob/main/core/snaps/update-snap-config.py).

+## Limitations
+- After a reboot, Mir Kiosk may fails to show the web view in case the web server hasn't fully started.
+In this case, it is necessary to restart the Mir Kiosk snap.
+- The USB camera should be connected before boot.
+Otherwise, after connecting the tf-lite application and Mir Kiosk should be restarted in the mentioned order.